Shamir backup is a reliable security standard that addresses the two most common risks associated with protecting your wallet backup (recovery seed):

 Notice the first three words are the same in all three shares.

 Never make digital copies of your recovery seed or recovery shares.
-Never upload it online!
+Never upload them online!

 Threshold